wechatShitProgram/gitea-related/Introduction.md

 It also have to utilise and integrate with the `git` tool since it is the most popular way to interact with git repositories.
 Moreover, since `git` uses `openssh` and even more tools, gitea should track any update of these tools, in order to be
 compatible with any deploy environments.

+* Parallel support
+It is inevitable that occasionally Gitea should handle incoming requests at the same time, for example, when two committers pushed to the same repository simultaneously.